 The advisor selection process is as follows:

 - Further Exploration: The further exploration component of the advisor selection process is self-directed by each individual student and is ongoing throughout Autumn Semester.
 The purpose of this component is for the student to further acquaint him/herself and interact with each potential advisor by participating in a variety of activities including, but not limited to, a short rotation in each advisor's group, attendance at group meetings, participating in lab tours, conducting interviews with the advisor and/or the advisor's current group members, and reviewing publications and other pertinent data (funding, # of PhD graduates, # of GTAs vs. GRAs per semester, et al).
+Biochemistry students are required to undertake three rotations in the first Autumn term.

 First-Year Oral Exams

 All students must take an oral examination near the end of their first year of study.
 The focal point of this examination is a paper selected jointly by the student and advisor that is related to the student’s research topic.
 The purpose of this exam is to evaluate the student’s progress within the context of an activity that is relevant to their research interests, and to determine whether the student is ready to proceed with further requirements of the Ph.D. program.
 A brief overview of the process follows.
-Full details are available in the Summary or Procedures and Requirements.
+Full details are available in the Summary of Procedures and Requirements.

 - The student and advisor are jointly responsible for selection of a journal article – related to the student’s research topic – that will form the basis of the exam.